awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/get-started-add-realtime-analytics.md

 ![\[Screenshot of the SQL editor with results shown in the real-time analytics tab.\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/gs-v2-50.png)

       The SQL editor has the following tabs:
       + The **Source data** tab shows an in\-application input stream that is mapped to the streaming source\.
 Choose the in\-application stream, and you can see data coming in\.
 Note the additional columns in the in\-application input stream that weren't specified in the input configuration\.
-These include the following time stamp columns:
+These include the following timestamp columns:

         + **ROWTIME** – Each row in an in\-application stream has a special column called `ROWTIME`\.
-This column is the time stamp when Amazon Kinesis Data Analytics inserted the row in the first in\-application stream \(the in\-application input stream that is mapped to the streaming source\)\.
+This column is the timestamp when Amazon Kinesis Data Analytics inserted the row in the first in\-application stream \(the in\-application input stream that is mapped to the streaming source\)\.

         + **Approximate\_Arrival\_Time** – Each Kinesis Data Analytics record includes a value called `Approximate_Arrival_Time`\.
-This value is the approximate arrival time stamp that is set when the streaming source successfully receives and stores the record\.
+This value is the approximate arrival timestamp that is set when the streaming source successfully receives and stores the record\.
 When Kinesis Data Analytics reads records from a streaming source, it fetches this column into the in\-application input stream\.

-        These time stamp values are useful in windowed queries that are time\-based\.
+        These timestamp values are useful in windowed queries that are time\-based\.
 For more information, see [Windowed Queries](windowed-sql.md)\.

       + The **Real\-time analytics** tab shows all the other in\-application streams created by your application code\.
 It also includes the error stream\.
 Kinesis Data Analytics sends any rows it cannot process to the error stream\.
 For more information, see [Error Handling](error-handling.md)\.

         Choose `DESTINATION_SQL_STREAM` to view the rows your application code inserted\.
 Note the additional columns that your application code didn't create\.
-These columns include the `ROWTIME` time stamp column\.
+These columns include the `ROWTIME` timestamp column\.
 Kinesis Data Analytics simply copies these values from the source \(`SOURCE_SQL_STREAM_001`\)\.

       + The **Destination** tab shows the external destination where Kinesis Data Analytics writes the query results\.
 You haven't configured any external destination for your application output yet\.